Desalination for Water Supply

 Summary

 ‘Desalination’ is the term used to describe a group of processes for reducing the salt content of brackish and sea waters to turn them into a drinkable supply.
-There are over 15,000 desalination plants in more than 120 countries.
-About half of the plants are located in the Middle East and the number is growing.
-It has been estimated that there will be a 100% increase in the active installed capacity of desalination plants during the period 2005-2015.
+There are approximately 23,000 desalination plants in more than 150 countries treating 85,000 m3/d with over half of them located in the Middle East and the number is continuously growing; in 2013-14 about 564 new plants were contracted.

 Copies of this report are available from the Foundation price £15.00, less 10%, for FWR members.